Last updated: 9th Sept 2025

 What do we want from our jobs?

-Great relationships with colleagues, support, job security.
+Great relationships with colleagues, support, and job security.

 How do we get this?